 Preserving the power of antimicrobials

-Antibiotic resistance and antibiotic prescribing are inextricably linked.
-As veterinary professionals, we play a vital role in reducing the need for antibiotics and limiting opportunities for antimicrobial resistant strains to develop.
-During 2021 and beyond, our focus will be on demonstrating responsible pharmaceutical stewardship, particularly in the fight against antimicrobial resistance.
-Incorrect use and overuse of antibiotics is a major driver of resistance.
-Our mission is to cut the use of antibiotics across our practices as part of our effort to combat antibiotic-resistant bacteria.
+Antimicrobial resistance (AMR) and antibiotic prescribing are inextricably linked.
+As veterinary professionals, we play a vital role in reducing the need for antibiotics and limiting opportunities for antimicrobial-resistant strains to develop.
+Given incorrect use and overuse of antibiotics is a major driver of resistance, we are focused on assessing our use of antimicrobials and bolstering our approaches to responsible pharmaceutical stewardship, particularly in the fight against antibiotic-resistant bacteria.